 The weight limit is 85 kg in riding gear.
 Riders up to 93 kg may be accommodated subject to availability and payment of an extra horse supplement of $1,066.08.

 SINGLE SUPPLEMENT No single supplement if you are prepared to share, otherwise $253.19 to guarantee your own room in lodges.

 NEAREST AIRPORT Cape Town for arrival and departure.

-TRANSFERS Transfers from Cape Town airport on first day, to the start of the ride on the second day and back to Cape Town on last day cost $520.52 per person, ($533.87 in 2021 & 2022).
+TRANSFERS Transfers from Cape Town airport on first day, to the start of the ride on the second day and back to Cape Town on last day cost $533.04 per person.
 These are non-optional transfers and are not refundable.

 The starting point for the ride is Cape Town airport in South Africa.
 We can arrange transfers from here to the start of the ride and back to Cape Town at the end of the ride.

 On the first day of the ride your flight should arrive into Cape Town by 09:00 and on the last day your flight should depart after 20:00.